Recommendations

 For actors who are serious about their material

 Personalized scene and monologue recommendations with real rationale — and a curated library you can browse by playwright, era, or pairing.
+SceneFiend gets you to samples fast — pieces worth your time.
+The real work is still yours: read the whole play, do your homework, and choose what's right for you.

 SceneFiend is opening in a small actor beta.
 The landing page stays public and indexable while access opens carefully.